Topics covered in the article:

 Deploy – DOCKER

 Docker is a containerization tool used to create, deploy & run applications using containers.
-It is a widely used deploy tool in CI/CD processes.
+It is a widely used deployment tool in CI/CD processes.
 The components and subcomponents such as libraries and other dependencies of an application are packed.
 The container ships it as a single package.

 By using docker the developers may concentrate on developing code rather than worrying about the system on which it will operate.
 They may also get a head start by including one of the hundreds of apps already intended to operate in a Docker container as part of their application.